-The bin chute was located along the ground floor of the building and any fire would spread into this common area placing relevant persons at risk of harm.
+The bin chute is located along the ground floor corridor and any fire would place relevant persons at risk of harm.
 Remove the bin chute on the ground floor as per floors one to six and inform residents that they should take their rubbish to the new bin compound outside the property.